Grace Webster Hinsdale

-Grace Webster Hinsdale (née, Haddock; May 17, 1832 — August 31, 1902) was an American author whose early development of a religious temperament prompted her most successful literary work.
+Grace Webster Hinsdale (née, Haddock; May 17, 1832 – August 31, 1902) was an American author whose early development of a religious temperament prompted her most successful literary work.
 Both of her books, Coming to the King: a Book of Daily Devotions for Children and Thinking Aloud, were first published in 1865.
 She was a contributor for about 30 years to periodicals, principally verses, but also short sketches.
-Hinsdale died in 1902.
+Two of her books were republished in England.

 Early years and education

 Grace Webster Haddock was born at Hanover, New Hampshire, May 17, 1832.
 She was the daughter of Rev. Prof. Charles Brickett Haddock, D.D. of Dartmouth College, and Susan Saunders (Lang) Haddock.
 Her mother was the daughter of Richard Lang, of Hanover, and her maternal great-grandfather was Col. Ebenezer Webster, also of New Hampshire, father of Daniel Webster.
-She was named for Grace [Fletcher] Webster, the wife of her father's uncle, Daniel Webster.
+She was named for her aunt Grace (Fletcher) Webster, the wife of Daniel Webster.

 Hinsdale spent her youth in her native town, and received a private education there.
 Early in life, she developed a religious temperament that prompted her most successful literary work.